-Saying “no” and drawing boundaries doesn’t usually bode well with someone who is in active addiction.
+Saying “no” and drawing boundaries doesn’t usually bode well for someone who is in active addiction.
 Someone who is addicted to heroin or alcohol or prescription pills has tunnel vision to get their next drink or next fix.
 When something gets in the way and blocks the path to the drink or the drug, it usually leads to angry outbursts and conflict.

 If you’ve never truly learned how to deal with other people’s anger or frustration or disappointment, it can feel easier to avoid the conflict by walking on eggshells.
 Instead of creating firm, healthy boundaries – we do whatever it takes to please our loved one: Even if it means doing the things we don’t want to do.

 You may have heard: Addiction is a disease.
 Your loved one is sick with the disease of addiction, and because of that, you want to tend to them and care for them because they can’t help themselves.

 However, just because your loved one is sick, doesn’t give him or her a free pass to demoralizing behaviors or actions.
 While addiction is not a choice, the decision to forgo help and treatment is a choice.
 So long as your loved one is refusing true, professional help for their addiction they are making the decision not to get well.

 As a parent, grandparent, partner, spouse, adult child or sibling – we hold a special bond of love.
 However, when a person is addicted, it doesn’t matter what we say, to them what bills we pay for them or how we help them – they will not be able to choose you over drugs until they are healthy.